Art Therapy Training for Teachers: What to Look For (and What to Avoid)

 But using art therapeutically is different from doing art.
 And understanding that difference is where most teachers get lost.

-In the UK, "art therapist" and "art psychotherapist" are protected titles.
-That means it is a legal requirement to hold a Health and Care Professions Council (HCPC) registered postgraduate qualification before you can use them.
+In the UK, art therapist and art psychotherapist are legally protected titles, requiring registration with the Health and Care Professions Council (HCPC) before you can use them.
+Using either title without registration can carry a fine of up to £5,000.
 The training takes two years full time, involves supervised clinical placements, and qualifies practitioners to work with complex mental health presentations including trauma, psychosis, and significant psychiatric conditions.

 This is important work, carried out by highly trained people.
 It is also completely different from what most teachers need.